StrawberryChocolateFudge/phase2Ceremony/readme.md

 So the scheme is the following {name}_{id}.zkey

 The name can be anything, the name of the circuit, the id is the number that is incremented so the first contribution is 0001 and second 0002 etc.
-The when saving, the ids will be padded to be 4 digits long.
+When saving, the ids will be padded to be 4 digits long.

 ## Deployment
 Run the application using PM2 on a VPS and install NGINX